braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_features/shopify_catalogs/back_in_stock.md

     - **Notify all subscribed users** notifies all customers who are waiting when the item is back in stock.
     - **Notify a certain number of users per a certain number of minutes** notifies a specified number of customers per your configured notification period.
 Braze will notify the specified numbers of customers in increments until there are no more customers to notify, or until the item goes out of stock.
 Your notification rate cannot exceed notifying 10,000 users per minute.
 3. Select the **Back in stock** toggle.
-4. Set the **Inventory field in catalog**.
-This is the catalog field that will be used to determine if item is out of stock.
-The field must be number type.
+4. Select the **Inventory field in catalog** as `inventory_quantity`.
+This will check the Shopify `inventory_quantity` field within your product syncs.
+If the value is greater than zero, then customers that are subscribed will be eligible to receive the back in stock notification.
-3. Save your settings.
+5. Save your settings.

 ![Catalog settings that show the back in stock feature turned on.
-The notification rules are to notify a thousand users every ten minutes.][1]
+The notification rules are to notify a thousand users every ten minutes.][1]{: style="max-width:70%;"}

 {% alert important %}
 Notification rules in these settings do not replace Canvas notification settings, such as Quiet Hours.